 Usually, Italian police arrests the requested person due to an alert in the Schengen Information System (SIS), giving proper notice to to relatives, consulate and (usually court appointed) defense attorney.

-Fair trial rights, such as access to the case file and proper translation / interpretation are granted both by EU and Italian law.
+Fair trial rights, such as access to the case file and proper translation / interpretation are granted both by EU and Italian law (see Fair trials International toolkit about EAW defence).

-Family members can appoint a defense attorney in order to visit the arrested person and prepare the defense.
+Family members can appoint a defense attorney for the arrested relative as well.

 Self defense is not allowed and in case no defense attorney has been appointed from family or defendant the court will appoint a court appointed lawyer; visiting rights for relatives may take some time.
 Legal aid is granted on a means test (only of income is lower than 11.500 euros / year approx).